 8.5.9 Updating Individual Packages

-Due to security findings or customization, you may need to update individual (general purpose) Linux packages supplied by the Exadata release.
-You can do this by removing the exadata-sun-computenode-exact rpm first.
+Due to security findings or customization, you may need to update individual (general purpose) Linux packages supplied in the Exadata release.
+You can do this by removing the relevant exadata-*-computenode-exact RPM first.
+The relevant RPM depends on your system configuration:

-Removing this rpm does not impact any functionality, but it removes a “lock”.
-By removing this “lock”, you are allowed to update specific individual Linux rpms.
+Removing the RPM does not impact any functionality, but it removes a logical lock allowing you to update specific individual Linux RPMs.

 Note: